Join_list

 Q – How can I get more practice speaking?

 A – Practice is critical for learning to speak, and this is best accomplished through conversation.
 You can practice with others you know who speak Spanish or are learning.
 Traveling to a Spanish-speaking country is a great way to improve.
-We also include extra conversation as part of the 90-minute Advanced class.
-Our Movies offer another opportunity to practice.
-Our students receive free access to our online resources, Recursos para Alumnos.
+Watching movies with Spanish subtitles or dialogue is another fun opportunity to practice.
+You may also enjoy the free program Duolingo.com.
+Check out our articles for more suggestions.
+Our technology webpage includes helpful write-ups about using Netflix, podcasts, e-books and more to learn Spanish.

 Please call or email us if you have questions.